DominicTobias/deque/README.md

 # deque

-This is a fork of [github.com/gammazero/deque](https://github.com/gammazero/deque) to switch to Generics in order to improve performance.
+This is a fork of [github.com/gammazero/deque](https://github.com/gammazero/deque) to switch to Generics in order to improve performance (Go 1.18+).
 Here are the results:

 ## no generics